-Millions of people suffer from substance abuse, and not knowing there is a way out.
-When one does not have proper communication skills and drive to deal with difficult situations, this can lead them to substance abuse.
+Millions of people suffer from substance abuse and do not know there is a way out.
+When one does not have proper communication skills and drive to deal with difficult situations, it can lead to substance abuse.
 Once this continues to happen for a prolonged period, it can promote changes in the brain, which leads to addiction.
-In such cases, a dialectical behavior therapy program can help.
-Fresh Start Recovery Center‘s dialectical behavior therapy program in MD inspires people to assess their thoughts and opinions.
+In such cases, a mental health therapy program can help.
+Fresh Start Recovery Center’s dialectical behavior therapy program in Maryland inspires people to assess their thoughts and opinions.
 Many can benefit from this individualized treatment, including those with mental illness.

 What Is a Dialectical Behavior Therapy Program?